Quantile normalization: Example

 These are the new normalized values.

 However, note that when, as in column two, values are tied in rank, they should instead be assigned the mean of the values corresponding to the ranks they would normally represent if they were different.
 In the case of column 2, they represent ranks iii and iv.
-So we assign the two tied rank iii entries the mean of 4.67 for rank iii and 5.67 for rank iv, which is 5.17.
+So we assign the two tied rank iii entries the average of rank iii and rank iv ((4.67 + 5.67)/2 = 5.17).
 And so we arrive at the following set of normalized values: